Uniformed Services University of the Health Sciences

 The University Faculty Assembly consists of all individuals with current university faculty appointments at the level of Instructor or above in any School or Institute of the University, excluding adjunct appointments.
 The Faculty Assembly elects the officers and members of the Faculty Senate.
 A Faculty Assembly meeting is the forum through which information is disseminated and exchanged between the members of the senate and all faculty.
 It is where university and school policies may be discussed and deliberated and priorities set for senate action.

 Senators are expected to represent the voice of the faculty.
-Each senator is designated to represent at least one department at USU, and is responsible for seeking the opinions of those faculty on matters concerning them, as well as communicating information on senate activities.
+Each senator is designated to represent at least one department at USU, and is responsible for seeking the opinions of those faculty members on matters concerning them, as well as communicating information on senate activities.

 Ad hoc committees and specific task forces may be appointed by standing committees, by the senate, or at the request of the administration.
 Serving in the senate or on any of its committees offers the faculty the opportunity to shape the future of USU.